 A good alternative to raw herbs is taking the formula in powder form, also known as granules.
 This form also allows the practitioner maximum flexibility in composing the formula, and therefore is highly customized to your specific needs.
 This powder can be added to water and drunk as a tea usually 2x a day.

-The most popular mode of administration is to take a "patent" or concentrated formula in the form of a pill or capsule.
+The most popular mode of administration of Chinese herbal medicine is to take a "patent" or concentrated formula in the form of a pill or capsule.
 This is very convenient and generally lower in cost.

 Chinese herbal medicine is the world's oldest continually practiced professional medicine.
 Its written history dates back more than 2,500 years, and its practice is no doubt much older than that.
 Although acupuncture was the first Chinese modality to gain wide acceptance in the Western world, Chinese herbal medicine is quickly establishing itself as one of the most popular and effective alternative therapies for treating a wide array of common ailments.